tomhopper/qcc_ggplot/README.md

 * Add back in the ability to control axis text orientation, using <code>axes.las</code>.
 * Clean up the layout of the stats panel, especially when resizing to larger plot dimensions.
 * Clean up x-axis tick labels to avoid overplotting.
+* Add back in the ability to plot user-defined x-axis tick labels, instead of the default index number.

 History
 --------